jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 powder notches.
 Like attacks from the rest of the short-barrelled pistols, revolver attacks used in close combat cannot be Evaded.

-Rifle, breach-loading: This weapon is, quite simply, a much larger version of its pistol equivalent with a stock and higher calibre barrel.
+**Rifle, breach-loading**: This weapon is, quite simply, a much larger version of its pistol equivalent with a stock and higher calibre barrel.
 Equally packed with more powder and a bigger slug, the breach-loading rifle has a better range than a musket, but lacks some of its damage potential.
 A breach-loading rifle could be used as a club in close combat, but with a -10% penalty to hit.

-88
-Alex Greene (order #3215550)                                                                                2
-         Rifle, flintlock: The rifle
-version of the common

-                                                      2,000 SP per barrel
-flintlock firearm, this heavy
-weapon sometimes comes

-                                                      3,750 SP
-                                                      3,500 SP

-                                                      3,000 SP

-                                                      4,000 SP
-                                                      1,000 SP
-                                                      3,500 SP
-                                                      4,000 SP
-                                                      3,000 SP
-                                                      6,000 SP
-                                                      4,500 SP
-                                                      5,000 SP
-with a small shield or cover

-                                                      700 SP
-                                                      850 SP

-                                                      550 SP
-                                                      Cost1
-for the powder-notch so as
-not to shower the firer’s face with burning powder grains.

-                                                      AP/HP
-Loaded and fired in the

-                                                      4/7
-                                                      4/8
-                                                      4/3
-                                                      4/4
-                                                      4/5
-                                                      1/2
-                                                      4/8
-                                                      4/3
-                                                      4/4
-                                                      4/3
-                                                      4/4
-                                                      4/4
-                                                      4/6
-                                                      4/7
-                                                      4/7
-same manner as the flintlock
-pistol, the rifle has a very

-                                                      ENC
-admirable range and far

-                                                      —
-                                                      2
-                                                      3
-                                                      1
-                                                      1
-                                                      2

-                                                      3
-                                                      1
-                                                      1
-                                                      1
-                                                      1
-                                                      2
-                                                      2
-                                                      2
-                                                      3
-more punch than its pistol
-                                                      STR/DEX
-counterpart.
-A flintlock rifle could be used as a club in
-                                                      10/9
-                                                      10/9
-                                                      11/9
-                                                      -/10

-                                                      -/10
-                                                      11/9
-                                                      -/10
-                                                      9/10

-                                                      10/9
-                                                      10/9
-                                                      10/7
-                                                      11/9
-                                                      9/9

-                                                      9/9
-                                                      9/7
-close combat, but with a
--10% penalty to hit.

-                                                      10/-20%
-                                                      5/-10%

-                                                      5/-20%

-                                                      6/-10%

-                                                      3/-15%
-                                                      3/-10%

-                                                      3/-15%
-                                                      4/-10%
-                                                      Special

-                                                      Special
-                                                      8/-5%

-                                                      4/-5%
-Rifle, multi-shot: Called
-                                                      Load

-a number of different
-                                                      —
-                                                      —

-                                                      —
-names, this category of
-firearm contains any of the
-‘ingenious’ attempts to make
-                                                      Range

-                                                      Varies
-                                                      20m

-                                                      50m
-                                                      30m

-                                                      10m

-                                                      40m
-                                                      35m
-                                                      40m
-                                                      4m
-                                                      5m

-                                                      5m

-                                                      5m
-                                                      6m

-                                                      5m
-                                                      6m
-revolver versions of a rifle.
-They are heavy and often
-very unwieldy, imposing a
--5% cumulative penalty to
-                                                      Damage

-                                                      4D6+2
-                                                      2D8+1

-                                                      2D4+1
-                                                      1D6+2
-                                                      1D6+1

-                                                      2D4+1
-hit for every full two barrels
-                                                      2D8
-                                                      4D6
-                                                      6D6
-                                                      8D8
-                                                      2D4

-                                                      1D6
-                                                      2D4

-                                                      2D6
-                                                      2D6
-the weapon has.
-All of the
-standard rules (including
-those regarding multi-
-barrelled explosions) for a
-                                                      See Description

-                                                      See Description
-                                                      Black Powder
-                                                      Black Powder

-                                                      Black Powder

-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder
-                                                      Black Powder

-revolver pistol apply, except
-                                                      Throwing

-that it takes a full half-hour to clean and reload a multi-
-                                                      Skill

-shot rifle.
-There is rumour
-that a seven-barrelled ‘volley gun’ exists that is designed to
-                               Black Powder Weapons

-fire all at once on purpose
-but such a weapon would
-                                                      Pistol, Breach-loading3

-                                                      Rifle, Breach-loading

-have a ridiculous recoil and
-                                                      Bomb, Projectile2

-                                                      Pistol, Flintlock 3

-                                                      Rifle, Multi-shot
-                                                      Pistol, Duelling

-                                                      Pistol, Revolver

-would most likely cause more
-                                                      Rifle, Flintlock
-                                                      One-shot Pipe
-                                                      Bomb, Hand2

-                                                      Decksweeper
-                                                      Blunderbuss

-damage to the firer than the
-                                                      Firework2
-                                                      Arquebus
-                                                      Weapon

-target!
-                                                      Musket

-                                                                                89
-Alex Greene (order #3215550)                                                                     2
+**Rifle, flintlock**: The rifle version of the common flintlock firearm, this heavy weapon sometimes comes with a small shield or cover for the powder-notch so as not to shower the firer’s face with burning powder grains.
+Loaded and fired in the same manner as the flintlock pistol, the rifle has a very admirable range and far more punch than its pistol counterpart.
+A flintlock rifle could be used as a club in close combat, but with a -10% penalty to hit.

+**Rifle, multi-shot**: Called a number of different names, this category of firearm contains any of the ‘ingenious’ attempts to make revolver versions of a rifle.
+They are heavy and often very unwieldy, imposing a -5% cumulative penalty to the weapon has.
+All of the standard rules (including those regarding multi-barrelled explosions) for a revolver pistol apply, except that it takes a full half-hour to clean and reload a multi-shot rifle.
+There is rumour that a seven-barrelled ‘volley gun’ exists that is designed to fire all at once on purpose but such a weapon would have a ridiculous recoil and would most likely cause more damage to the firer than the target!

-                                           TRANSPORT
+# TRANSPORT

 The following section introduces a number of vehicles, some of which are designed specifically for war while others are built to carry a family’s goods long distances.
 These are simply devices used to take one or more Adventurers over distances under some